mdolab/pyoptsparse/doc/postprocessing.rst

 though there are known issues with using the 'multiple axes' option and delta values or for displaying arrays.

-There are six checkbox options:
+There are seven checkbox options:

     * Absolute delta values - displays the absolute difference between one iteration's value and the previous
     * Log scale - sets the y-axis as a log scale